zebreco/documentation/docs/tickets.md

 ![tickets15](/images/tickets/tickets15.png "Private Note")

+!!! summary
     The private note will display with a yellow background to signify its privacy.
 This note will only be viewable to those members within your organisation.

 &nbsp;